Pauline Tantot Shows Off Booty & Tanned Bod In Topless Bedroom Pic

 Pauline Tantot is known for tantalizing her 2.2 million Instagram followers with revealing posts.
-This included a recent update, where she posed in a wet tank top and a neon bikini bottom.
+This included a recent update where she posed in a wet tank top and a neon bikini bottom.

 But her newest post was all about her booty, as she shared a topless shot with her fans a few days ago.

 Pauline was spotted sitting on her knees on a bed with pink sheets.
-She faced away from the camera and hugged a pillow to her chest, while looking to her right.
+She faced away from the camera and hugged a pillow to her chest while looking to her right.
 She only wore a small, thong bottom.
 This left her derriere on full display.
 The model’s chest also peeked through in the photo, thanks to her pose.

 Tantot smiled for the shot, which was a promotional post.
 She wore her hair down, and it fell down her back.